-Here’s a startling fact… In the 45 years since the introduction of the automated teller machine – those vending machines that dispense cash – the number of human bank tellers employed in the United States has roughly doubled, from about a quarter of a million to a half a million.
-A quarter of a million in 1970 to about a half a million today, with 100,000 added since the year 2000.
+Here’s a startling fact… In the 45 years since the introduction of the first automated teller machine – those cash dispensing machines – the number of human bank tellers employed in the United States has roughly doubled, from about a quarter of a million to a half a million.
+A quarter of a million in 1970 to about a half a million today, with a steady 100,000 tellers added each year since the year 2000.

-The above is a very interesting phenomenon and development trend that is also is reflected in the rest of today’s modern place of work.
+The above is a very interesting phenomenon and development trend that is also reflected in the rest of today’s modern place of work.

 The trend – in itself – poses a paradox.
 Machines are increasingly doing the work for us.
 Why doesn’t this make our labor redundant and our skills obsolete?
 Why are there still so many jobs openings available?